 - Retirement plans are normally taxed at a much higher rate.
 So leaving less-taxed assets to heirs is a much more favorable strategy, since there’s zero-tax if donated to charity.

 - Heirs now have only 10 years to take Required Minimum Distributions.
 This means the government will get their taxes sooner.
 Think philanthropically; consider a QCD.

 - Now’s a good time for a thorough tax review.
-In some cases, it might make sense to leave an IRA to charity and purchase life insurance for your children; or open a charitable remainder trust to maximize legacy benefits.
+In some cases, as you make your estate plans, it might make sense to leave an IRA to charity and purchase life insurance for your children; or open a charitable remainder trust to maximize legacy benefits.

 Those advisors who are not so philanthropically inclined are recommending: